hjki156/NebuChallenge/NebuChallenge/English_I/Nebu_English_Test_I.md

 ### Disabling Secure Boot

 The Secure Boot feature can be disabled via the UEFI firmware interface.
 How to access the firmware configuration is described in [Before booting the OS](#).
 Some motherboards (this is the case in a Packard Bell laptop and recent Xiaomi laptops) only allow to disable secure boot if you have set an administrator password that can be removed afterwards.
-See also Rod Smith's Disabling Secure Boot.
+See also Rod Smith’s Disabling Secure Boot.

 ### Editing the installation medium